 - We anticipate/budget to maintain a team of approximately 20-25 staff through entirety of 2025. - The position of Hospitality Ambassador was created in 2024.
 There are two (2) Ambassadors budgeted with this distinction. - Block by Block, our current Clean and Safe contractor, is under contract until the end of September 2025.
 Pay rates, staffing levels and employee residency requirements will remain in place until the end of this contract.
-Mid-2025, CBID will publish a request for proposals for a new contract for a new two-year term which will end in fall of 2027. - A collective bargaining agreement between the Ambassadors and Block by Block was enacted in November of 2024 which established new pay rates through October 2025; - Geaning Ambassadors: \$19.25 per hour (required City of Camden resident) - Cleaning Ambassadors with \$+ year tenure: \$19.75 per hour (required City of Camden resident) - Hospitality Ambassadors: \$21.50 per hour (required City of Camden resident) - o Team Leaders: \$25.25 per hour (currently one of two is a City of Camden resident) - Administrative Assistant/Hotline Dispatcher: \$21.58 per hour (City of Camden resident) - Operations Supervisor Salaried (City of Camden resident) - o Operations Manager Salaried - Shift Coverage Currently, all teams operate on the same schedule: 7 days a week from 6 am to 2:30 pm.
-Management is evaluating the potential of shifting a team during the summer months to a 5 day 10:30 am to 6pm schedule to accommodate an increase in foot traffic in certain areas, as has been done in past years. - Improved Response Time and Visibility - Administrative Assistant/Hotline Dispatcher covers hotline, scheduling, customer service, response notification and management. - Special Projects team available for quick response to issues and calls to Hotline - Increased attendance at Special Events and Community Events - o Advertised Hotline Number for reporting concerns - o New equipment for more efficient cleaning - o Continuation of power-washing frequency and locations - Continuation of general painting services such as curb lines and graffiti abatement on vacant property (with owner approval) - Branding and visibility improvements include a new website, graphic "wraps" for trucks and portable cleaning stations, A-Frames, social media, etc. - Buzz the Bee mascot and Ambassador welcoming presence at District and Community Events
+Mid-2025, CBID will publish a request for proposals for a new contract for a new two-year term which will end in fall of 2027. - A collective bargaining agreement between the Ambassadors and Block by Block was enacted in November of 2024 which established new pay rates through October 2025: - Cleaning Ambassadors: \$19.25 per hour (required City of Camden resident) - Cleaning Ambassadors with 5+ year tenure: \$19.75 per hour (required City of Camden resident) - o Hospitality Ambassadors: \$21.50 per hour (required City of Camden resident) - Team Leaders: \$25.25 per hour (currently one of two is a City of Camden resident) - o Administrative Assistant/Hotline Dispatcher: \$21.58 per hour (City of Camden resident) - Operations Supervisor Salaried (City of Camden resident) - Operations Manager Salaried - Improved Response Time and Visibility - Administrative Assistant/Hotline Dispatcher covers hotline, scheduling, customer service, response notification and management. - Special Projects team available for quick response to issues and calls to Hotline - o Increased attendance at Special Events and Community Events - o Advertised Hotline Number for reporting concerns - o New equipment for more efficient cleaning - Continuation of power-washing frequency and locations - Continuation of general painting services such as curb lines and graffiti abatement on vacant property (with owner approval) - o Branding and visibility improvements include a new website, graphic "wraps" for trucks and portable cleaning stations, A-Frames, social media, etc. - o Buzz the Bee mascot and Ambassador welcoming presence at District and Community Events